 Step 4 Export the Spotify Playlists to Local Songs

-If you want to add more songs from other albums or playlists, please click the +Add" button in the upper left, you are allowed to browse the Spotify app once again and add more songs.
+If you want to add more songs from other albums or playlists, please click the "Add More" button in the upper right, you are allowed to browse the Spotify window once again and add more songs.
 Finally, start the conversion by clicking on the Convert button.
 It will trigger a fast conversion instantly.
 Just wait patiently until the conversion is done.
 And we suggest do not operate the Spotify app during the conversion process.

 Step 5 The Spotify Playlists Are Stored Permanently